Trump’s new Pennsylvania lawyer once said that lawsuits ‘will not reverse this election’

 After pushing to overturn Pennsylvania’s coronavirus restrictions this year, he continued to express his support for Trump on social media.

-But about an hour after Pennsylvania — and the White House — were called for Biden on Nov.
+But about an hour after Pennsylvania — and the White House — was called for Biden on Nov.
 7, Scaringi sounded unsurprised by the result.

 “I’ve been saying since Wednesday morning that Biden would win,” he said on his self-named AM radio show.
 While several legal challenges regarding the results “had merit,” he said, including one brought by the state Republican Party about late-arriving ballots, others were unlikely to grant Trump another four years on practical terms.